Mexico - Formalities

 Laws and regulations are interpreted differently in different parts of Mexico, and historically there has been some differences between the Pacific and Caribbean sides.
 Generally speaking, officialdom on the Pacific side has been extremely easy to get along with, especially since they did away with having to clear from one domestic port to the other.

 For US boats obtaining a Zarpe is difficult, but not impossible.
+See Noonsite/USA/Formalities for the details.
 In many ports Zarpes are only issued to commercial vessels.
-For details on how to get a zarpe before departure from the US and the consequences if arriving in Mexico without one, see report here.
+Read the consequences of arriving in Mexico without one in the report here.

 Formalities can be time-consuming, but in the major ports there are maritime agents who will do the formalities for a fee, as will some of the marinas.

 This quick reference Guide to Visiting Mexico by Private Boat may also be helpful for those planning to visit the country.
 This is unofficial, general information and may not accurately reflect everywhere in the country; however, cruisers have reported that it is helpful.